JustWhiteGit/magical_mystery_tour/README.md

 Presented with eye-catching colours and bold typography applicable to the band genre.

+## Features

-Presented with full logo home page and a single menu toggle to find each section.
-Desktop or large screen viewports allows an expanded centralised menu to navigate the site which remains fixed for user transparency.
-Smooth scroll supplies clean transition from section to section in both mobile and desktop display.
-Cards with modals
+* Presented with full title screen home page and a single menu toggle to find each section.
+Whereas for desktop/large screen viewports an expanded centralised menu to navigate the site which remains fixed for user transparency.

+* Smooth scroll configuration provides clean transition from section to section in both mobile and desktop display.
+This allows the viewport to display each section independantly and snaps back to the relevent section with the most content in the users viewport display.

+* Factual biopics of each band member is displayed with a corresponding silhouette image to contrast with the busy multicoloured backdrops.
+Each member has expandable content available for the user to toggle.

+* Tour packages presented cleanly with contrasting simplicity against the bold background, maintaining consistant user experience.
+Each tour has more content available that can be switched on/off with the use of more info buttons.

+* The contact us section provides a simple form structure with free-text space and selectable drop-down options.
+This area also provides usable links to social media sites within a new tab, to further improve user experience.

+* Due to the visually stimulating style of the site, scroll bars have been removed to reduce unnecessary visual noise.
+The use of the fixed menu bar and smooth scrolling pages provides ample options for navigation.

+## Technologies utilised